ConorMcCulloch/purple-rosemary-fdc6a/src/pages/blog/python-1.md

 ---
-title: Setting Up a Static Website on Azure
+title: My Introduction to Python
 subtitle: The process of researching & setting up a static website on Azure
 date: '2021-03-05'
 categories: